FlightyAI/flighty/README.md

 # FlightyAI

-This is the source code for flightyAI, an API for deploying ML models as REST APIs on your own Kubernetes cluster.
+This is the source code for FlightyAI, an API for deploying ML models as REST APIs on your own Kubernetes cluster.
 Flighty is packaged as a [Helm chart](https://helm.sh/) for easy installation.

 ## Local setup